RGJP/GRBreakpointOpGenerator/README.md

 # GRBreakpointOpGenerator
 Ghost Recon: Breakpoint Operation Generator

 This is the PowerShell (WINDOWS OS) 'Ghost Recon: Breakpoint Operation Generator', aimed mostly at MILSIMS who would like to have the ability to generate infinite, truly randomized operations.
-It also helps to stimulate creativity / what to do with the game.
+It also helps to stimulate creativity / generate a unique mission to do in the game.

 Included within the files is a list of all major locations per province.
 (Main bases and locations, if anything major is missing, let me know).